-At 5.6% our rate of persistent absence for our disadvantaged pupils in significantly below the national average and within 0.1% of the cohort as a whole.
+At 4.3% our rate of persistent absence for our disadvantaged pupils is below the national average and within +0.5% compared to our cohort as a whole.
 Our good rate of attendance ensures that the disadvantaged children are in school and able to benefit from the provisions in this strategy, which again can be seen in their good rates of progress.